haihala/mandarin/rules/keywords.md

 Remove cards matching selector S from their current zone and add them to Z.

-## Draw
+## Draw a card

 Same as 'draw 1'.

 ## Draw N

-Take N cards from the top of your deck and move them to your hand.
+Move N cards from the top of your deck to your hand.
 They all move simultaniously and effects have to explicitly state if they wish to trigger for each card drawn.

 ## Destroy S